Unbiased Markov chain Monte Carlo with couplings: Couplings of MCMC algorithms

-Step $1$ costs one draw from $p$, one evaluation from $p$ and one from $q$.
+To assess the cost of Algorithm \ref{alg:maximalcoupling}, note that step $1$ costs one draw from $p$, one evaluation from $p$ and one from $q$.
 Each attempt in the rejection sampler of step 2 costs one draw from $q$, one evaluation from $p$ and one from $q$.
-We refer to the cost of one draw and two evaluations by ``one unit'', for simplicity.
-Then, there is a Geometric number of attempts in step 2, with mean $(1-\int_{\mathcal{X}}\min\left(p(y),q(y)\right)dy)^{-1}$, and step 2 occurs with probability $1-\int_{\mathcal{X}}\min\left(p(y),q(y)\right)dy$.
-Therefore the expected cost is of two units, for all distributions $p$ and $q$.
-To summarize, the expected cost of the algorithm does not depend on total variation distance between $p$ and $q$, and the probability of $\{X = Y\}$ is precisely one minus that distance.
+Hereafter we refer to the cost of one draw and two evaluations by ``one unit''.
+Observe that the probability of acceptance in step 2 is given by $ \mathbb{P}(W^{\star}\geq p(Y^{\star})) = 1-\int_{\mathcal{X}}\min\left(p(y),q(y)\right)dy$.
+Then, the number of attempts in step 2 has a Geometric distribution with mean $(1-\int_{\mathcal{X}}\min\left(p(y),q(y)\right)dy)^{-1}$, and step 2 itself occurs with probability $1-\int_{\mathcal{X}}\min\left(p(y),q(y)\right)dy$.
+Therefore the overall expected cost is two units.
+The expectation of the cost is the same for all distributions $p$ and $q$, while the variance of the cost depends on $d_\text{TV}(p,q)$, and in fact goes to infinity as this distance goes to zero.

-Alternative couplings described in \citet{johnson1996studying,neal1999circularly} include the following strategy, for univariate $p$ and $q$.
-Let $F_p^-$ and $F_q^-$ be the quantile functions associated with $p$ and $q$, and let $U$ denote a uniform random variable on $[0,1]$.
-Then $X=F_p^-(U)$ and $Y=F_q^-(U)$ computed with the same realization of $U$ constitute an optimal transport coupling of $p$ and $q$, also called an ``increasing rearrangement'' \citep[][Chapter 1]{villani2008optimal}.
-Such couplings minimize the expected distance between $X$ and $Y$, which could be useful in the present context in combination with maximal couplings; this is left as an avenue of future research.
-Note that in multivariate settings, optimal transport of Normal distributions can be implemented following e.g. \citet{knott1984optimal}; however, sampling from the optimal transport between arbitrary distributions is a challenging task.